ta-oliver/infertrade/infertrade/Install.md

 ```
 setx PATH “%PATH%;C:\Python37\Scripts”
 ```

 - Install infertrade package with pip install command.
 ```
 pip install infretrade
 ```
-- Script should run without errors, it will install dependencies aswell.
+- Script should run without errors, it will install dependencies as well.

 - Ensure all dependencies installed by running the following command.
 ```
 pip list
 ```
-- Open infertrade package with your favorite code editor and run test files to confirm everything is running in order.
+- Open the infertrade package with your favorite code editor and run test files to confirm everything is running in order.

 ## Alternative Installation Method from source.

 - Clone Repo
 ```
 git clone https://github.com/ta-oliver/infertrade.git
 ```
-- Change director to infer trade
+- Change directory to infertrade

 ```
 cd infertrade
 ```